-- 1. Follow WARNING statement found on this page. - 2.
-Check fuel level in tank.
+1. Follow WARNING statement found on this page.

+2. Check fuel level in tank.
 If over 3/4 full, remove tank.
 Refer to Section "REMOVING FUEL TANK".
-If 3/4 or less, proceed to next step. - 3.
-Carefully stand Rear Engine Rider on rear bumper.
+If 3/4 or less, proceed to next step.

+3. Carefully stand Rear Engine Rider on rear bumper.

 Remove the battery if the Rear Engine Rider will be left standing on the rear bumper for longer than 2 hours.
-Refer to Section "BATTERY REMOVAL".
+See Section on BATTERY REMOVAL.
 DO NOT use a cutting blade that shows signs of excessive wear or damage on the Rear Engine Rider.
-Refer to Section "MOWER BLADE REPLACEMENT" for proper blade inspection and service procedures.
+Refer to Section on MOWER BLADE REPLACEMENT for proper blade inspection and service procedures.

-- 4. Check torque of blade mounting bolts.
+4. Check torque of blade mounting bolts.
 As necessary, torque to 30 to 40 ft. lbs.
-See Figure 3.2. - 5.
-Check blade for sharpness, wear and damage.
-Refer to Section "BLADE WEAR LIMITS".
+See Figure 3.2.
+5. Check blade for sharpness, wear and damage.
+See Section on BLADE WEAR LIMITS.

 6. Check blade for straightness.
-Refer to Section "ADJUSTING MOWER BLADE".
+Refer to Section on ADJUSTING MOWER BLADE.